Home insurance pricing explained

 Your home insurance price explained

-We constantly review the way we price our insurance policies to make sure we offer our customers – you – the best price possible.
+We constantly review the way we price our insurance policies to make sure we offer our customers the best price possible.

 What affects my home insurance price?

-Take a look at all the different ways your price can change – some are related to you and your home while others are external factors you can’t control, such as the weather.
+Some rating factors are related to you and your home, while some are external factors that you can’t control, like the weather.

 Address and building type